 What are matrimonial assets?

-Common examples of assets which may be put up for division include businesses, insurance, shares, car, savings, CPF balances and jewellery.
+Common examples of assets that may be put up for division include businesses, insurance, shares, car, savings, CPF balances, and jewellery.

 As far as possible, courts will generally consider all factors, including indirect contributions, such as in the homemaking sphere.